Nancy Drew (2019 TV series): Filming

 Principal photography for the first season began on July 22, 2019, and was expected to end on April 7, 2020, in Vancouver, British Columbia.
 On March 12, 2020, production was halted until further notice due to the COVID-19 pandemic.
 However, on April 14, 2020, it was revealed that episode 18 would serve as the season one finale.
 The second season began filming on September 29, 2020.
 However, due to COVID-19 testing, filming was stopped shortly after and resumed a week later.
 Production of the second season ended on April 29, 2021.
 The third season began production on July 13, 2021, and concluded on December 9, 2021.
-Filming for the fourth season began on July 19, 2022, and is scheduled to conclude on December 15, 2022.
+Filming for the fourth season began on July 19, 2022, and concluded on December 15, 2022.

 Broadcast

-Nancy Drew premiered on The CW in the United States on Wednesday, October 9, 2019, with the season four premiere of Riverdale as its lead-in.
+Nancy Drew premiered on The CW in the United States on Wednesday, October 9, 2019, with the season 4 premiere of Riverdale as its lead-in.
 The second season premiered on January 20, 2021.
 The third season premiered on October 8, 2021.
-The fourth and final season is scheduled to premiere on May 31, 2023, with the series finale scheduled to air on August 23, 2023.
+The fourth and final season premiered on May 31, 2023, and the series finale aired on August 23, 2023.
 In Canada, Nancy Drew was televised on the W Network and in Malaysia, Nancy Drew was televised on the PRIMEtime.

-HBO Max and Paramount+ (formerly CBS All Access) acquired the streaming rights to the series in the United States, with seasons available on their platforms several days after the season finale airs.
+HBO Max and CBS All Access acquired the streaming rights to the series in the United States, with seasons available on their platforms several days after the season finale airs.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, Nancy Drew holds an approval rating of 53% based on 30 reviews, with an average rating of 7.31/10.
+On review aggregator Rotten Tomatoes, Nancy Drew holds an approval rating of 53% based on 30 reviews, with an average rating of 7.3/10.
 The website's critical consensus reads, "An appealing aesthetic and promising ensemble can't quite manage to liven up Nancy Drew, an overly broody and unfortunately bland mystery that follows too closely in the footsteps of the shows it aspires to be."
 On Metacritic, it has a weighted average score of 55 out of 100, based on 12 critics, indicating "mixed or average reviews".